dev4press/gd-forum-manager-for-bbpress/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Expand how the moderators can manage forum content from the frontend, from any page showing list of topics or forums.
+Expand how the moderators can manage forum and topics content from the frontend, from any page showing the list of topics or forums.

 == Description ==
 Editing topics and forums in the bbPress powered forums can be a slow process because you can do it only from the edit pages, and for forums only from the administration side.
 If you need to perform quick changes, close topics, rename them, that can take a while if you need to go through several screens to reach the edit page.